lyndongeo/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Task 2; Function that prints the alphabet 10 times in lowercase Task 3; Fuction that checks for lowercase character Task 4; Function that checks alphabetic character whether lower or upper case
+Task 2; Function that prints the alphabet 10 times in lowercase Task 3; Fuction that checks for lowercase character Task 4; Function that checks alphabetic character whether lower or upper case Task 5; Function that prints the sign of a number